ElixirTeSS/docs/TeSS_docs/spaces/request-space.md

 ```

-Steps to request a space:
+To request a new space on TeSS:

 1. Select a TeSS instance with multiple spaces for your request.
 2. Prepare the following details of the new space: Title, Description, Image (logo for your community), Administrators (list of TeSS usernames to be space managers).